Brent crude set for biggest monthly drop since 2016

 The Reuters survey released on Monday showed that OPEC increased production in July by 70,000 barrels per day (bpd) to 32.64 million bpd, a high for the year.

-U.S. crude futures were down 42 cents at $69.71 a barrel, after rising more than 2 percent the day before.

-Brent has lost around 6 percent in July in its largest one-month slide since July 2016.
+Brent has lost 5.7 percent this month, in its largest one-month slide since July 2016.
 U.S. futures have fallen by slightly less than this, but are still on track for their biggest monthly decline since last October.

+(For a graphic on 'OPEC's crude output cuts and the Brent price' click reut.rs/2LILZaU)

 OPEC has pledged to offset the loss of Iranian supply as upcoming U.S. sanctions have already started to cut exports from OPEC’s third-largest producer.